There isn’t anything on planet Earth that’s like using an offset smoker to create mouthwatering barbecue meals.

 Start by lighting up a chimney of lump charcoal to get things started.
-Lump charcoal tends to burn hotter than charcoal briquettes, and with this chimney of coal we’re looking to jumpstart the smoker and get it up to temperature.
+Lump charcoal tends to burn hotter than charcoal briquettes, and with this chimney of coal, we’re looking to jumpstart the smoker and get it up to temperature.

 What you’re looking to learn here is how hot a single chimney of charcoal will get your offset.
 Dump the lit charcoal into the firebox and close the lid.
-For the intake vent, go ahead and leave it wide open on the firebox and the same goes for the exhaust vent on the smoke stack.
+For the intake vent, go ahead and leave it wide open on the firebox and the same goes for the exhaust vent on the smokestack.

 Maybe your smoker will get up to 200 degrees, and that’s just fine.
 For others, your smoker might get up to 350 degrees.
 Great!
 The final temperature isn’t important for our purposes, and a higher temperature at this point doesn’t necessarily mean that your smoker is better or worse, it just is what it is.

-Whatever temperature your smoker gets to with one chimney of charcoal after 30 minutes, it’s time to think through how to get your smoker to 275 and get it to hold for an hour.
+Whatever temperature your smoker gets to with one chimney of coal after 30 minutes, it’s time to think through how to get your smoker to 275 and get it to hold for an hour.

 You’re absolutely welcome to pick another temperature number for your test, but for the remainder of this article, we’re going to aim for 275.

-Replace the log on the left every time you place the warmed up log on the fire, and you’ll eliminate the thick white smoke that comes off a log that hasn’t been warmed up.
+Replace the log on the left every time you place the warmed up log on the fire, and you’ll eliminate the thick smoke that comes off a log that hasn’t been warmed up.